|Alternatively, you can visit www.hiccup.com.au to learn more.|

 - Provides cover for luggage, personal effects and valuables that are stolen, accidentally damaged or are permanently lost up to $1,500 (max $500 per person).

 - Make sure to read the Product Disclosure Statement carefully for a list of full terms and conditions.

-Just like any other travel insurance policy, this specialized Rental Vehicle Excess (RVE) Insurance product provides reimbursement for out of pocket expenses.
-Should an incident occur, the rental car company will charge your credit card (capped at your excess value) and you would then submit a claim to AGA for assessment and reimbursement.
+- Just like any other travel insurance policy, this specialised Rental Vehicle Excess (RVE) Insurance product provides reimbursement for out of pocket expenses.
+Should an incident occur, the rental car company will charge your credit card (capped at your excess value) and you would then submit a claim to Allianz Global Assistance for assessment and reimbursement.

 Option 2: Purchase Excess Reduction or Collision Damage Waiver at the Rental Desk

-Excess Reduction or CDW is not actually insurance cover.
+- Excess Reduction, Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) is not actually insurance cover.
 It is a fee paid directly to the car rental company in exchange for them charging your credit card a reduced excess or nil excess in the event of an accident.

 Option 3: Choose to do nothing

 - Car rental companies usually have blanket insurance policies that cover their entire fleet of vehicles.
 These policies cover any damage incurred to third party property and vehicles; above the excess amount they charge you the customer.